LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

 They all deal with problems arising in texts defined as sequences of words.
-However, in many cases a structure more intricate than just a linear ordering of tokens is available.
-This is the case for printed or richly formatted documents, where relative vertical and horizontal positions of tokens contained in tables, spacing between paragraphs, or different styles of headers, all carry useful information.
-After all, the \noqa{proselint-weasel_words.very}very goal of endowing texts with non-trivial layout and formatting is to improve readability.
+However, in many cases there is a structure more intricate than just a linear ordering of tokens.
+Take, for instance, printed or richly-formatted documents, where the relative positions of tokens contained in tables, spacing between paragraphs, or different styles of headers, all carry useful information.
+After all, the goal of endowing texts with layout and formatting is to improve readability.

-In this article we present the first attempt to enrich the most successful methods of NLP with layout understanding mechanisms.
-Our main contribution is the introduction of a~\emph{Layout-Aware Language Model}, a~general-purpose language model that views texts not simply as sequences of words, but instead as collections of tokens distributed over 2-dimensional pages.
-Thus, it is able to process documents containing not only plain text, but also tables, headers, forms and various other visual elements.
+In this article we present one of the first attempts to enrich the state-of-the-art methods of NLP with layout understanding mechanisms, contemporaneous with \citep{xu2019layoutlm}, to which we compare our model.
+Our approach injects the layout information into a pretrained instance of RoBERTa.
+We fine-tune the augmented model on a dataset consisting of documents with non-trivial layout.

-A~key feature of this solution is that it retains the crucial advantage of language models---the ability to learn in an unsupervised setting---thus leveraging the vast abundance of publicly available documents.

-Our approach is based on injecting the layout information into an already pretrained instance of BERT, hence the name LAMBERT, and fine-tuning it on a~dataset consisting of documents with non-trivial layout.
-Starting with a pretrained model, helps to decrease the computational resources required to train a new model.
-Another important advantage is that producing a dataset containing text with positional information and non-trivial layout is more difficult than creating a dataset for standard language modeling.
-The datasets we are currently using to fine-tune our model are significantly smaller\noqa{grammar-EXTREME_ADJECTIVES} than the ones used to train BERT, and are not large enough to train from scratch.
-By using a pretrained model, we preserve the representations already learned from the much larger training corpora.

-We evaluate our model on an end-to-end information extraction task, where the training set consists of documents and fields to be extracted, without any additional annotations specifying the locations where these fields can be found in the documents.
-We compare the results with a baseline not using the layout features, relying only on the sequential order of tokens obtained from the OCR.
+We evaluate our model on the end-to-end information extraction task, where the training set consists of documents and the target values of the properties to be extracted, without any additional annotations specifying the locations where the information on these properties can be found in the documents.
+We compare the results with a baseline RoBERTa model, which relies on the sequential order of tokens obtained from the OCR alone (and does not use the layout features), and with the solution of \citet{xu2019layoutlm,xu2020layoutlmv2}.
+LAMBERT achieves superior performance on visually rich documents, without sacrificing results on more linear texts.